 In this article I’ll give you a brief(ish) history of the Sunset Strip (it’s as racy as you might imagine), and then make some recommendations for things to do, historic sites to visit and some places to eat and drink there (they’re often the same places).

 Early History of the Sunset Strip

 and how it was back in the day.

 The yellow brick road it ain’t,

 it’s the street of sinners, not of saints.

 It’s LA’s Champs De Sleezay.Mark Mahoney, Sunset Strip (2012)

 In 1933 there was a major change when Congress repealed Prohibition.
 This meant that many establishments along the Strip could go legit and operate out in the open, rather than as password-required speakeasies.
-This drew the Hollywood elite in even larger numbers.
+And that drew the Hollywood elite in even larger numbers, of course.